mabdulrehman0/2D_Fighter_CS50_Project/README.md

 # 🥊 2D Fighter – CS50 Final Project

 ## 🎮 Project Overview
 This is a 2D local multiplayer fighting game developed in **Unity** using **C#**, built over 17 days for my CS50 final project.
 It’s inspired by classic arcade fighters, with a simple design and solid mechanics.
-Along the way, I learned Unity basics, player movement systems, game logic, UI systems, and how to manage builds and debugging.
+Along the way, I learned Unity basics with Unity Essentials, player movement systems, game logic, UI systems, and how to manage builds and debugging.

 ---

 ## ⚙️ Features
-- Two-player local combat with smooth movement and hit detection
+- Two-player local combat with movement and hit detection
 - Light/heavy attack logic per character
 - Health bars that update in real time
 - Win detection + win screen